Columbus Ohio

 Kelton House

-A variety of individual personalities are experienced.
+A variety of spectral personalities are experienced.

 Better mind your manners on the Kelton House Mansion tours!

 Sophia was the petite matriarch of the family, and was an organized, frugal homemaker, a wise mother, supportive wife and a lovely hostess.
 She kept the family books, ran the household, managed the servants, entertained guests and stayed one step ahead of her children, finding ways to guide their steps away from trouble and activities deemed not suitable.
-When her teen-aged sons were tempted to go to the drinking and gambling parties of their peers, Sophia put a billiards table in one of the front parlors, to keep them home and occupied.

 Though the Keltons’ oldest daughter Anne had long dreamed of literary achievement and accomplishment, her social standing wouldn’t allow her to do so.
-Instead, she kept a detailed scrap book of her thoughts, her favorite poems and probably programs of events she attended.
+Instead, she kept a detailed scrapbook of her thoughts, her favorite poems and probably programs of events she attended.

 Sophia and Fernando Kelton lived their faith and beliefs, and were known to take action when it was needed.
-They both had big hearts.
-Sophia and Fernando were active members of the anti-slave society, and often hid slaves in their barn and cistern, probably as part of an underground railroad.
-Sophia found a sick, 10 year old slave girl in the yard’s bushes, and not only nursed her back to health, but also gave her a home for 10 years.
+They both had big hearts.They were active members of the anti-slavery society, and often hid slaves in their barn and cistern, probably as part of an underground railroad.
+Sophia found a sick, ten-year-old slave girl in the yard’s bushes, and not only nursed her back to health, but also gave her a home for ten years.
 The young woman married the Keltons’ cabinet maker in the front parlor.

 HISTORY OF MANIFESTATIONS